 You can still drive through many of the bridges, but it’s worth the time to hop out and explore the wooden structures and take photos of the scenery.
 If you’re looking for aesthetic places and instagrammable spots in New Hampshire, covered bridges are perfect!

 Town of Exeter

 Exeter is a beautiful riverfront town that makes you feel relaxed and welcome as a visitor.
-It has a few thousand people but always warm towards visitors who come to see the charming scenery.
+It has a few thousand people but is always warm and friendly towards visitors who come to see the charming scenery.

 Exeter is named for the Exeter River flowing through town.
 You’ll see lots of historical buildings like the Town Hall and a church dating back to the 1600s.
 It’s a place for leisure as there are several public parks to have a picnic.

 Walk past some of the antique homes or explore the artifacts kept in the local museums.
-It’s a fun day trip destination.
+It’s one of the best New Hampshire towns for a fun day trip!

 New Hampshire State House

 State capitol buildings are always must-visit attractions, and the New Hampshire State House is one of the most beautiful buildings you’ll see.
 It’s hard to miss the monumental gold dome at the top, but that’s only the beginning of exploring the unique architecture.

 New Hampshire State House was built in 1819 in the capital of Concord.
 It’s home to the state government offices, including the governor and senate.
 It’s open to the public to take guided tours inside to learn about New Hampshire’s history.

 Be sure to stop by the gift shop on the way out for souvenirs, and spend some time exploring New Hampshire’s capital city!